If you’ve come across a snake recently, you reacted in one of two ways:

 This is the general rule across the animal kingdom and just about every other animal follows this, except (as you must have rightly guessed from the subhead), snakes.

 Cobras, it is clear, are the posture folks for snake cannibalism since they are the only species of snakes known to regularly feed on their own species.
-For reference, other snakes may feed on snakes in general but rarely on their own species.
-The case of cobras is thus instructive and equally interesting.
+For reference, other snakes may feed on snakes in general but rarely on their own kind.
+The case of cobras is thus as instructive as it is interesting.

 Further, what is worth acknowledging is that, in the instance of the cobra. the snakes are known to primarily devour their own sex – males.